 A very good idea to combat the global climate crisis is to plant trees.
 It is only common sense that reforestation is better than deforestation.
 However, it is important to know how forests work.
 Here are only a few key facts to bear in mind.

-Fifthly, trees are intelligent and communicate through a beautiful network of trees as seen in the documentary Intelligent Trees featuring the research of Suzanne Simard.
-Cutting down forests destroy established networks that have taken years to build.
+Trees communicate with each other through a beautiful network of trees as seen in the documentary Intelligent Trees featuring the research of Suzanne Simard.
+Cutting down forests destroy established networks that have taken years to build. https://www.youtube.com/watch?v=3HPgqqdcQXA

 A number of international and local organizations have taken on the immense task of reforestation.
 It is important to check the credentials of the tree-planting organization.